-One of the ways that you can track your financial progress is to periodically check your net worth.
+One of the ways that you can track your financial progress is to check your net worth periodically.
 Your net worth is a look at one moment in time as far as your finances are concerned.
 It provides you with a picture of what your overall financial position is right now.
 Net worth offers you the chance to see where you stand, allowing you to plan for the future.
 It can also provide you with a yardstick to see how much progress you have made with your financial life over time.

 How to Calculate Your Net Worth

 Net worth is a relatively simple calculation.
 You add up all of your assets and then subtract your liabilities from that number.
 What you end up with is your net worth.

 Before you begin, you need to know the difference between an asset and a liability: